openhab/openhab-webui/bundles/org.openhab.ui/doc/components/oh-context.md

 <!-- Note: you can overwrite the definition-provided description and add your own intro/additional sections instead -->
 <!-- DO NOT REMOVE the following comments if you intend to keep the definition-provided description -->
 <!-- GENERATED componentDescription -->
-Add functions and constants for use by widget components
+Non-rendered component with functions, constants, and local variables for widgets
 <!-- GENERATED /componentDescription -->

 ## Configuration